Toronto City Council: Post-1891 ward structure

 In June 1891, the city approved a re-organization to Council changing the number of wards to six; each ward was known by a number.
 Each ward elected four aldermen.
 Over the next three decades three new wards were added, one each in the north, east, and west, as new areas were annexed to the City of Toronto.
 In 1896, the Board of Control executive branch of Council was established to handle all daily council business and report to Council.
 Mayor Robert John Fleming presided over the first Board of Control.

 Eventually, the numbers of aldermen was reduced to two aldermen per ward as the number of wards was increased.
 When a higher level of municipal government, Metro Toronto, was introduced in 1953, the alderman with the most votes of the two elected councillors from each ward was also a member of Metro Council.

 Until 1955 municipal elections were held annually, either on New Year's Day or on the first Monday in December.
 In 1955 council moved to two-year terms, and in 1982 three-year terms were introduced.
 Along with the other municipalities of Ontario, Toronto moved to a four-year municipal term in 2006.

 Starting in 1904 the Board of Control was elected directly.
 Until 1969 there was a four-person Board of Control in addition to city council.
 The board was elected at large across the city, and its members had considerably more power than the city councillors.
 In 1969, the Board of Control was abolished and the four controllers were replaced by four new councillors from two new wards.
 The ward map was rebalanced to give more equitable representation.

 In 1985, the system of electing Metro councillors was changed so that two separate ballots were held in each ward, one for the city the other for Metro.
 In the next election, a separate set of wards was established for Metro councillors.
 Each Metro ward consisted of two city wards, each electing only one councillor.

 With the amalgamation of the City of Toronto with the suburban municipalities of Metro in 1997, the councils of the six former cities were abolished.
 The new council for the "megacity" kept the ward map of Metro Toronto but doubled the number of councillors by adopting the system of electing two councillors from each ward.
 East York had only one ward and was thus greatly underrepresented.
 Former East York mayor Michael Prue lobbied successfully for a third councillor to be elected from that ward, and this was implemented mid-term.

 This system was only used for the first megacity election.
 In 2000 a new ward map was devised based on the federal ridings (electoral districts) that covered Toronto.
-Each riding was split in half to create the current system of 44 wards.
+Each riding was split in half to create a 44-ward system.